 5. Drain cooked noodles in a colander.
-Then rinse the noodles in running water very well.
-This method stops the cooking process and removes the starch.
+Then rinse noodles with fresh water very well.
+This stops the cooking process and removes the starch.

-7. toss the noodles well, so that the oil gets coated evenly on the noodles.
-This method gets rid of stickiness from the noodles.
+7. Toss noodles well, so that the oil gets coated evenly on them.
+This gets rid of stickiness from them.

 Making hakka noodles

-8. Heat oil in a pan or wok.
-On medium heat, first saute the red chilies and garlic for about a minute.
+8. Heat 2 tablespoons sunflower oil (or any neutral tasting oil) in a frying pan or wok.
+On a medium-low to medium heat, first sauté the red chilies and garlic for about a minute.

-9. Increase the flame and then add the finely chopped spring onions, french beans.
-Stir fry on high heat for about 3 minutes.
+9. Increase the heat a bit and then add the 3 to 4 small spring onions (finely chopped), 8 to 10 french beans (finely chopped).
+Stir fry for about 3 minutes.

 11. Stir fry for about 5 to 6 minutes till the edges of the veggies start to slightly brown.
 I like the veggies to be cooked more, than what is the norm usually for this recipe.
 You can cut down on the stir frying time, if you prefer half cooked or more crunchy veggies.

-14. Season with salt and black pepper and rice vinegar or white vinegar or rice wine.
+14. Season with salt and crushed black pepper as per taste.
+Add ¼ teaspoon rice vinegar or white vinegar or rice wine.

 15. Toss well again and stir fry for a minute.
-Switch off the flame and add spring onion greens and mix well.
+Switch off the flame and add 1 to 2 tablespoons spring onion greens and mix well.
 Or you can garnish with spring onions while serving.

 16. Serve Hakka Noodles as it is or accompanied with an Indo Chinese dish like gobi manchurian or paneer manchurian or chilly mushroom or mushroom manchurian.

-- 200 grams hakka noodles - 1 pack of hakka noodles
+- 200 grams hakka noodles or 1 pack of Ching's hakka noodles

 - 1.5 teaspoons finely chopped garlic

-- ½ tablespoon naturally fermented soy sauce or regular soy sauce or add as required
+- ½ tablespoon naturally fermented soy sauce or regular soy sauce – add as required

 - Heat enough water in a pan with salt and a few drops of oil, till it comes to a boil.